Authorities take custody of 21 kids in California while surrogate moms claim couple misled them

 Business records with the California Secretary of State show a company called Mark Surrogacy Investment LLC was previously registered at the couple's address.
 The most recent filing shows the business license was terminated in June.

-Kallie Fell, director of The Center for Bioethics and Culture, which believes surrogacy exploits women, posted a recent YouTube video of her interview with a Texas woman who gave birth last spring.
+Kallie Fell, director of The Center for Bioethics and Culture, which believes surrogacy exploits women, posted a recent YouTube video of her interview with a Texas woman, Kayla Elliott, who gave birth last spring.

 “She was lied to.
 She was told this couple had one other child and they wanted one more child to complete a family,” Fell told The Associated Press.
 “She didn't know they were the owners of the surrogacy agency.
 They operate with zero oversight.”